IMAGING METHODS

 - traumatic optic neuropathy

-- radiation optic neuropathy
+- radiation-induced optic neuropathy

 - optic atrophy (e.g., post papilledema)

-- post-surgical damage to the optic nerve
+- postsurgical optic nerve damage

 - idiopathic optic neuropathy